Best Solar Companies in St. Petersburg, FL

 2007

-• Warranty information: Freedom Solar Power offers a 25-year lifetime warranty on equipment and installations.
-System performance is guaranteed to remain between 84% and 92% of the original production for 25 years.
+• Warranties and guarantees: Freedom Solar Power has a 25-year lifetime warranty on equipment and installations.
+The company will replace equipment on behalf of the manufacturer and cover 100% of repair or replacement costs.
+System performance is guaranteed at 84% to 92% of original production for 25 years.

 Pros